- Home

 VICTORIA ROAD RIGHT-OF-WAY NATIVE PLANTING

 The Victoria Road native planting was installed in 2015 as part of the Victoria Road Reconstruction project.
 The planting replaced a former strip of rip-rap that had been placed in the right-of-way, between the road and pedestrian trail.
 The planting was a collaboration between residents, University of MN Master Gardeners (Dakota County), and City Staff.
 The project provided a solution that was aesthetically pleasing, as well as sustainable, and provided environmental benefits such as habitat for pollinators and other wildlife, reduction in maintenance, and stormwater runoff reduction and filtration.
+Currently the site is maintained by Dakota Master Gardeners, volunteers, and city staff.

 LAWNS TO LEGUMES DEMONSTRATION NEIGHBORHOOD PROJECT